PistonDevelopers/dyon-tutorial/src/lifetimes.md

 ### Lifetimes are about references

 A lifetime is about the references stored inside a variable.
-All references outlive variables they are store in.
+All references outlive variables they are stored in.
 Variables can not store references to themselves, because it can not outlive itself.